feddieminas/flask_basket_players/README.md

 - Reorder the Table Summary for name to be at the first column and in absolute position.
 Therefore when one scrolls horizontally, it has a clearer picture of the focused player.
 Currently the row is highlighted in beight green and is a helper.
 - Add a category list for people to be able to add more favorite disciplines from the already existing ones.
-- Fit a number percentage discrete label text on pie chart, and two decimal points on rating and virtual times (currently fits one decimal).
+- Fit a number percentage discrete label text on pie chart, two decimal points on rating and virtual times (currently fits one decimal).

 ## Technologies Used